NumericalForge/Serendip.jl/docs/src/tutorial/tutorial.md

 ![](./block.svg)

 Blocks can be combined to define a complex geometry.
-To manipulate blocks, Amaru provides several operators as `copy`, `move!`, `scale!`, `rotate`, `mirror`, `array`, `polar`, `extrude`, etc.
+To manipulate blocks, Serendip provides several operators as `copy`, `move!`, `scale!`, `rotate`, `mirror`, `array`, `polar`, `extrude`, etc.

 For example, let's generate a square mesh with a central hole.